Photography 101 is done!

 Shortly after Hitoshi and I met, we went on a spontaneous hike.

 Hitoshi was visiting me in Akita prefecture.
-We borrowed a friend’s car and drove from Akita City to Oga, along the coast.
+We borrowed a friend’s car and drove from Akita City to Oga where the final stop was Mount Shinzan.

 What we thought would be a fun ramble behind a gorgeous, rural shrine turned into a full on scramble up mud slick slopes complete with ropes tied to trees by the caretakers of the mountain.